willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * To use speech commands, speech and language settings on your PC must be set to a [language supported in Windows Mixed Reality](https://support.microsoft.com/en-us/help/4039262/windows-10-mixed-reality-setup-faq#Languages).
 To check your Windows speech and language settings, select **Settings  > Time & language > Region & language** and **Settings  > Time & language > Speech**.
 * If your headset doesn’t have a built-in microphone, you’ll need to attach headphones with a microphone to the headset or to your PC.
 To have microphone input switch automatically to your headset when you wear it, go to **Settings > Mixed reality > Audio and speech**, and turn on "When I wear my headset, switch to headset mic".
 * Some audio headsets have a physical button to mute and unmute the microphone.
-If speech commands aren't working, check to see whether your mic is muted.
+If speech commands aren't working, check to see whether your microphone is muted.
 * Audio headsets with a microphone that dangles from the earbud cable do not perform well for voice commands in environments with ambient noise.
 * Cortana can be slow the first time she is invoked in a Mixed Reality Portal session.
-You can work around this by making sure "Let Cortana respond to Hey Cortana" under **Settings > Cortana > Talk to Cortana** is enabled.
+Go to **Settings > Cortana > Talk to Cortana** and make sure "Let Cortana respond to Hey Cortana" is enabled.
 * On some PCs, the default voice capture gain for your headset-connected microphone may be set too low.
 If you experience unreliable speech commands or dictation, you can try running the Microphone Setup troubleshooter.
 You can reach this troubleshooter through the **Settings > Time & Language > Speech**, then select "Get Started" in the "Microphone" section.
 Do this through the Desktop app in the Windows Mixed Reality home while wearing the headset to affect the microphone you use for Windows Mixed Reality.
 Select the appropriate endpoint in the troubleshooter wizard.

 ### I only have one audio headset and I want to use it for both Desktop and my headset.